microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 ## Configure a new Copilot

-> [!NOTE]
-> Copilot Studio Kit supports testing custom Copilots with no end user authentication, or are using Entra ID v2 (Azure Active Directory v2) service provider for end user authentication.
-To enable Copilot Studio Kit end user authentication on your application, please see instructions [here](./ENABLE-AUTHENTICATION.md).

 1. Open the Power CAT Copilot Studio Kit application (as seen in [installation instructions](./INSTALLATION_INSTRUCTIONS.md#access-the-copilot-studio-accelerator-app))
 2. Navigate to **Copilots**.
 3. Create a **New** Copilot Configuration record.